chrisza4/chris-blog/content/blog/persona-based-architecture/index.md

 Just by writing down persona, we make a connection between maintainer and expectation clearer and more realistic.

-### Persona testing: Context side
+### Persona validation: Context side

-Once you have persona, you need to test your persona.
+Once you have persona, you need to validate your persona.

 It is very simple.
 We just look at actual maintainers and see if they fit the description.